Plastic bottles sales banned at San Francisco airport

 SAN FRANCISCO (AP) — San Francisco International Airport is banning the sale of single-use plastic water bottles.

 The unprecedented move at one of the major airports in the country will take effect Aug.
-20, the San Francisco Chronicle reported Friday.
+20, news sources reported Friday.

 The new rule will apply to airport restaurants, cafes and vending machines.
 Travelers who need plain water will have to buy refillable aluminum or glass bottles if they don’t bring their own.